intuitem/ciso-assistant-community/documentation/architecture/data-model.md

 - workshop 4: operational scenarios
   - list of operational scenarios
 - workshop 5: risk treatment
-  - The risk assessment is generated from workshop 4
+  - The risk assessment is generated from workshop 4, thanks to a dedicated button.
+When the risk assessment is generated again, automatic versioning is applied, and mitigations can be copied on demand (based on ref_id of operational scenarios).
+  - After generation, a risk assessment is fully editable, to allow customisation, and the risk assessment can be managed normally as any other risk assessment.
-  - risk treatment is based on existing risk assessment object
+  - risk treatment is based on the risk assessment.

 ```mermaid